Kevin Padlo: Seattle Mariners

-On August 19, 2021, Padlo was claimed off of waivers by the Seattle Mariners.
-He was assigned to the Triple-A Tacoma Rainers, for whom he batted .298/.388/.596.
+On August 19, 2021, the Seattle Mariners claimed Padlo off of waivers.
+He was assigned to the Triple-A Tacoma Rainiers, for whom he batted .298/.388/.596.
+He played one game for the Mariners, striking out as a pinch hitter on September 3.

-Padlo was assigned to Triple-A Tacoma to begin the 2022 season.
+Padlo was assigned to Triple-A to begin the 2022 season.
 After limping to a .173/.317/.327 batting line with Tacoma, he was designated for assignment on April 23, 2022, when the Mariners acquired Stuart Fairchild.

 San Francisco Giants

 On April 26, 2022, the Mariners traded Padlo to the San Francisco Giants in exchange for cash considerations.
 He joined the Triple-A Sacramento River Cats, and hit three home runs in a game on May 1.
 The Giants promoted Padlo to the major leagues on May 3.
 He batted 2-for-12 for the Giants in 2022.
 On June 9, Padlo was designated for assignment by San Francisco after the team acquired Austin Wynns.

 Seattle Mariners (second stint)

 Padlo was claimed back by the Seattle Mariners off waivers on June 11, 2022.
-On August 5, 2022, Padlo was designated for assignment.
+He briefly returned to the majors, batting 2-for-10 with a double and 5 strikeouts in six games in late June.
+On August 5, the Mariners designated Padlo for assignment.